Uniswap/protocol-fees/README.md

 **Mechanism:**

-1. Searcher pays fixed UNI amount to Releaser
+1. Searcher pays a fixed UNI amount to Releaser
-2. Releaser releases Asset Sink contents to searcher
+2. Releaser releases Asset Sink contents to searcher's specified recipient
 3. UNI tokens are burned, reducing total supply
 4. Searcher profits from asset value exceeding UNI burn cost

-#### Cross-Chain UNI Burn
+#### (In-Progress) Cross-Chain UNI Burn

+> Note: Cross-chain value accrual is not ready at this time, below we outline our expectations

 For chains without native UNI: